tetsu2001/optimized_CNN_in_C/README.md

 # Optimizing 2D Convolutions🔔😎
+Citation: This passion project was inspired by the Computer Architecture class project I did at UC Berkeley.

 😬 _for legal reasons, I am not allowed to publicly publish the code written, but I am more than happy to share it directly with you!
 Please email me at satetsu01@gmail.com!
 You can expect a response no later than 2 weekdays_